moveit/moveit_visual_tools/README.md

 ## Parent Class

-This class is built on top of [rviz_visual_tools](https://github.com/davetcoleman/rviz_visual_tools) so all features and documentation for that package apply here as well.
+This class is built on top of [rviz_visual_tools](https://github.com/PickNikRobotics/rviz_visual_tools) so all features and documentation for that package apply here as well.

 ## Developers Notes

 Useful notes for anyone wanting to dig in deeper:

  -  All poses are published with respect to the world frame e.g. /world, /odom, or maybe /base
- -  All publish() ROS topics should be followed by a ``ros::spinOnce();`` but no sleep
+ -  All publish() ROS topics should be followed by a ``rclcpp::spin_some(node);`` but no sleep
  -  Do not want to load any features/publishers until they are actually needed since this library contains so many components

-## Testing and Linting
+## Linting (pre-commit)

-To run [roslint](http://wiki.ros.org/roslint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):
+pre-commit is a tool that is used in moveit2_tutorials to check and apply style guidelines automatically.
+To install pre-commit into your system:

-    catkin build --no-status --no-deps --this --make-args roslint
+    pip3 install pre-commit

-To run [catkin lint](https://pypi.python.org/pypi/catkin_lint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):
+Then under moveit2_tutorials directory install the git hooks like this:

-    catkin lint -W2
+    cd $COLCON_WS/src/moveit2_tutorials && pre-commit install

-Use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/) to run the small amount of available tests:
+With this pre-commit will automatically run and check a list of styling including clang-format, end of files and trailing whitespaces whenever you run `git commit`.
+To run pre-commit any time other than `git commit`:

-    catkin run_tests --no-deps --this -i
+    cd $COLCON_WS/src/moveit2_tutorials && pre-commit run -a

 ## Contribute